OpenWaterFoundation/owf-learn-qgis/mkdocs-project/docs/automation/overview.md

-# Automating Processing / Overview #
+# QGIS / Automating Processing / Overview #

-QGIS Desktop and other interactive GIS tools, such as ArcGIS Desktop and interactive web mapping tools, are great for interactive data manipulation.
+QGIS Desktop and other interactive GIS tools, such as ArcGIS Pro and interactive web mapping tools, are great for interactive data viewing and manipulation.
-However, using this approach for large amounts of data or repeated tasks is not cost-effective, can result in quality issues, and is not the best use of people's time.
+However, using this approach for large amounts of data or repeated tasks is not efficient and can result in quality issues.

 Many tasks can be automated, as described in the following sections: